 Gray wolves in North America primarily prey on ungulates such as elk, white-tailed deer, mule deer, caribou, and bison.
 In Alaska and western Canada, wolves have even been observed fishing.
 In Northern Minnesota, wolves occasionally consume berries during summer.
 Red wolves typically prey on animals including white-tailed deer, rodents, and nutria.

-It depends on both the sex of the wolf and the species.
+*A wolf's weight depends on both it's sex and species.

 Canadian gray wolf: females weigh 60-100 pounds, and males weigh 70-145 pounds.